GoogleContainerTools/kpt-functions-catalog/examples/gatekeeper/imperative/README.md

 ### Overview

 This example demonstrates how to imperatively invoke the [gatekeeper] function to validate resources using gatekeeper constraints.

-There are 3 resources: a ConstraintTemplate, a K8sBannedConfigMapKeysV1 and a ConfigMap.
+There are 2 resources in `policy.yaml`:

+- `ConstraintTemplate`
+- `K8sBannedConfigMapKeysV1`

+There is one `ConfigMap` in `config-map.yaml`.

-The constraint disallows using `private_key` as a key in the ConfigMap.
+The constraint disallows using `private_key` as a key in the `ConfigMap`.

 ### Function invocation